Man Beaten Up For Using 'Sinh' In Name; 3rd Incident In Gujarat

-The incident took place at Un village in Kankrej tehsil of Banaskantha district on Friday, police said.
+The incident took place in Un village in Kankrej tehsil on Friday, police said.

-Himatsinh Chauhan, 20, who belongs to Koli Thakor, an OBC community, was beaten up by members of the Darbar community when they noticed that he used 'Sinh' in his name on Facebook.
+20-year-old Himatsinh Chauhan, who belongs to Koli Thakor community, was allegedly beaten up by members of the Darbar community when they noticed that he had used 'Sinh' in his name on Facebook.

 An FIR was registered under IPC sections 394 (voluntarily causing hurt in committing robbery), 395 (dacoity), and 506(b) (criminal intimidation), said Sub-Inspector A K Bharwad of the Thara police station.